What are User Tokens?

 grant_type | For the purposes of retrieving the token, should always be "authorization_code" |

-client_id | This is the unique ID of the client you generated.
+client_id | This is a unique ID that will be issued to you by the Stitch team.
 The same as the client_id used in the previous step |

 code | The code retrieved from the previous step |